flaith-nycd/ionic-register/README.md

 # Registering with IONIC

-Register to a website from an application in your smartphone
+Register to a website from an application in your smartphone using JWT _Json Web Token_

 Another try with IONIC :wink: